alphagov/notifications-tech-docs/Client-Library/Ruby.md

-# GOV.UK Notify Python client
+# GOV.UK Notify Ruby client

 This documentation is for developers interested in using this Ruby client to integrate their government service with GOV.UK Notify.